Skip to content

 Perri Robinson

-Your market positioning strategy is a key element of brand development.
-It helps guide content marketing plans, influencer marketing tactics, pricing and distribution models, and even has an influence on decisions made outside of the marketing department too.
-But the concept of positioning can be a little ambiguous, as can the strategies used to cement it.
-So in this post, we’ll delve into all you need to know about product positioning; let’s begin by clearing up what we mean by this term.
+Your market positioning strategy is a key piece when it comes to brand development.
+It helps guide content marketing plans, influencer marketing tactics, pricing and distribution models, and can even have an impact on decisions made outside of the marketing department.

 Table of Contents

 Perception is complicated.
-You see, they vary from person to person and like reputation, it’s fragile - it can take years to craft and seconds to shatter.
-But if it’s so temperamental, why are professionals investing millions into strategic positioning?
-Well, there are a number of very attractive advantages to benefit from, including (but not limited to):
+It varies from person to person and it’s fragile — it can take years to craft and seconds to shatter.

 • Charging premium pricing